Know Before You Use

 Do different presentations come with different risks?

-Yes, different presentations of marijuana can have different health effects.
-For example, smoking marijuana has been connected with a higher risk of lung problems, such as irritation, infection, and lung cancer.
-Likewise, when cannabis products are ingested orally without caution, they can lead to severe physical symptoms, such as nausea, vomiting, and abdominal pain.
+Yes.
+Different presentations of marijuana can have different health effects.
+Smoking marijuana has been connected with a higher risk of lung problems, such as irritation and infection.
+Ingested cannabis products can also lead to severe physical symptoms when used without caution.

 What happens when marijuana is consumed in excess?

-Consuming marijuana in excess in any presentation or form can lead to extreme confusion and anxiety, panic, paranoia and increased blood pressure, among others.
-If you choose to consume, make sure to do it responsibly and keep it away from youth and pets.
+Consuming marijuana in excess can lead to extreme confusion, anxiety, panic, paranoia, and increased blood pressure.
+If you choose to consume, do it responsibly and keep products away from youth and pets.

 Is marijuana used for medical purposes?

-Yes, some certified health care providers may prescribe marijuana for medical purposes, including reducing pain and inflammation, anxiety, and to help manage nausea and vomiting caused by chemotherapy, among others.
+Yes.
+Some certified health care providers may prescribe marijuana for medical purposes, including reducing pain, inflammation, anxiety, nausea, and vomiting caused by chemotherapy.
 Please consult with your doctor to determine what’s best for you.

 Short-Term Health Risks

-Feelings of anxiety, fear, distrust, or panic.
-These effects are more common when a person uses bigger quantities, the potency is higher, or the person is inexperienced.
+Feelings of anxiety, fear, distrust, or panic may occur, especially when a person uses larger quantities, the product potency is higher, or the person is inexperienced.

 Long-Term Health Risks

-• Mental health concerns, such as increased risk of anxiety and depression
+- Mental health concerns, including increased risk of anxiety and depression

-• Higher risk of addiction for youth (12-21 years old
+- Higher risk of addiction for youth ages 12-21

-The amount of THC in today’s marijuana has four times the concentration compared to 25 years ago.
-Its much higher potency may lead to higher rates of dependency and addiction even for some adult users.
+The amount of THC in today’s marijuana is much higher than it was 25 years ago, which may increase the risk of dependency and addiction for some adult users.

 Potential Benefits of Marijuana

-Some studies have shown potential health benefits from the cannabis plant (commonly known as marijuana).
-Although still debated in some places, medical cannabis is legal in many states, including Illinois, and prescribed by doctors for certain health issues.
-Remember to consult with your doctor about your particular case.
+Some studies have shown potential health benefits from the cannabis plant.
+Although still debated in some places, medical cannabis is legal in many states, including Illinois, and may be prescribed by doctors for certain health issues.

-In Illinois, cannabis may also be prescribed by doctors to alleviate some of the conditions that would have traditionally been treated with opioids, as these could be highly addictive
+In Illinois, cannabis may also be prescribed to alleviate some conditions that would traditionally have been treated with opioids.

 Tips for Responsible Use